The Iris Flower: Origins, Meaning, Symbolism, Colors, and Care Tips

 - You can add a packet of flower food to extend irises’ bloom life.

-- Recut the stems at a slanting position to your desired length to induce water uptake.
-Shorter stems mean more water uptake.
+- Recut the stems at a slanting position to your desired length to improve water uptake.

 - Irises are thirsty flowers, so check the water frequently and add more water as needed.

 - Change the water regularly.
-When changing the water, make sure to also clean the stems by rinsing them carefully.
+When changing the water, make sure to also rinse the stems.
 You can also recut the stems underwater for water uptake.

 Petal Republic’s flower and plant guides: